daphne-eu/daphne/doc/Codegen.md

 `src/runtime/local/kernels/`.
 These are precompiled as a shared library and linked during compile-time.
-Even though these kernels can be highly optimized and thus achieve great runtime characteristics, they may not provide a desired levl of extensibility for custom value types.
+Even though these kernels can be highly optimized and thus achieve great runtime characteristics, they may not provide a desired level of extensibility for custom value types.
 They may also be lacking information only available at compile-time that could enable further optimizations.
 Additionally, through the process of progressively lowering the input IR, the code generation pipeline may enable more optimization